SAML-Toolkits/python3-saml/README.md

         // Set true or don't present thi parameter and you will get an AuthContext 'exact' 'urn:oasis:names:tc:SAML:2.0:ac:classes:PasswordProtectedTransport'
         // Set an array with the possible auth context values: array ('urn:oasis:names:tc:SAML:2.0:ac:classes:Password', 'urn:oasis:names:tc:SAML:2.0:ac:classes:X509'), 'requestedAuthnContext': true,

+        // In some environment you will need to set how long the published metadata of the Service Provider gonna be valid.
+        // is possible to not set the 2 following parameters (or set to null) and default values will be set (2 days, 1 week)
+        // Provide the desire TimeStamp, for example 2015-06-26T20:00:00Z 'metadataValidUntil': null,
+        // Provide the desire Duration, for example PT518400S (6 days) 'metadataCacheDuration': null,
     },

     // Contact information template, it is recommended to suply a